bustle/yajsondiff/README.md

 * `rhs` - the right-hand operand; the object being compared structurally with the origin object.
 * `prefilter` - an optional function that determines whether difference analysis should continue down the object graph.

-Returns either an array of changes or, if there are no changes, `undefined`.
-This was originally chosen so the result would be pass a truthy test.
+Returns either an array of changes or `null`.

 #### Differences
 Differences are reported as one or more change records.
 Change records have the following structure: